KASTAZWA_:

 sur/la/route: Paris

-First in 2006, living out of temporary evening jobs, late in bed at night and up early in the morning to attend the "Verlaine language school" on the other side of the city, in the beautiful and charming Butte aux Cailles.
-Pere Lachaise was my first parisian headquarter and the hang outs at night in the 20 arrondissement when I was occasionally free from work are still marked in my memories.
+The new year has started with a trip to Paris after twelve years since the last time I visited it.
+It was one of the few times I went there purely as a visitor, since in the past I lived in the city in different stages of my life, first in 2006, living out of temporary evening jobs, going to bed late at night and waking up early in the morning to attend the "Verlaine language school" on the other side of the city, in the beautiful and friendly Butte aux Cailles.
+Back then Père Lachaise was my first parisian headquarter and the hang outs at night in the 20 arrondissement when I was occasionally free from work are still marked in my memories.

-I. les Nymphéas
+II. les Nymphéas

 Is the beauty and the stillness of nature also a filter to apply to our own inner ecosystem or must nature be purely represented the way it is shown?
-Monet les Nymphéas is one of his most famous masterpieces, characterized for the size of the production (250 oil paintings) and the size of the paintings.
+Monet les Nymphéas is one of his most famous masterpieces, characterized for the size of the production (250 pieces) and the size of the paintings.
 Monet is one of the most famous painters of his generation and the one after which Impressionism was named because of one of his paintings (Impression, soleil levant 1872 musée Marmottan Monet).
 The works were made while the painter suffered from cataracts, affecting the perception of light and the colors and therefore the perception of the outside world.
-In fact, one of Monet's ambitions in relation to the countryside was to capture the changing of light and the change of time.
+In fact, one of Monet's ambition in relation to the countryside was to capture the changing of light and the change of time.

-II.
+III.
 The father of us all

 One of the most common features that distinguished Cezanne and Renoir was how they deal with shape.
 While the first was more rigorous in his works preferring a more geometric approach, the second focus more around harmony, preferring round shapes.
 Cezanne is considered a post-impressionist painter, a movement that tries to distance itself from impressionism, disregarding the emphasis on nature and preferring a more symbolic/abstract vision.
 Post-impressionism can also be seen as an extension of impressionism and a movement that led towards Cubism.
-Cezanne himself was seen as an innovator who contributed in taking painting towards avantgarde according to some of the most relevant painters of the XIX/XX century like Matisse or Picasso. *Cezanne and still nature
+Cezanne himself was seen as an innovator who contributed in taking painting towards avantgarde according to some of the most relevant painters of the XIX/XX century like Matisse or Picasso.

-III.
+IV.
 Renoir

 Renoir’s paintings are maybe mostly associated with the feminine figure and the lifestyle of a very vibrant Paris in the second half of the XIX century.
 Dance at Le Moulin de la Galette (1876, musée d’Orsay) is one of the pictures that I personally associate most with the city of Paris, the Belle Epoque and the pleasure of living those days.

-IV.
-Struck down by death in the moment of glory
+V. Struck down by death in the moment of glory

 Paul Guillaume was an inexperienced art dealer born in Paris and raised in a modest background.
 His interest for african art and sculpture started when he accidentally came across an african art statue inspecting a shipment of rubber from tyres and it is one of the things that distinguished him the most between art dealers, placing african art into modernism.